 As I’m sure you would agree, The Lowry should not be penalised for having delivered on government targets for financial self-sufficiency – especially when the institution provides such an important role in the regeneration of our region and has a proven track record of social and community value/impact.

 We are looking to you as Secretary of State to provide clear guidance on how and when venues like The Lowry can re-open, the extension of the Job Retention Scheme for the arts and creative industries sector and ongoing financial support to enable venues like The Lowry to re-open safely and viably.

 I would welcome any opportunity to talk you and your team about these matters, perhaps with The Lowry chief executive (Julia Fawcett OBE) and chairman (Sir Rod Aldridge) joining the call?

 Letter from myself to the Secretary of State to raise concerns about the impact of coronavirus on care homes and community care settings.

-See the latter to the Secretary of State
+See the letter to the Secretary of State

 Dear Secretary of State

 I am writing to raise my concerns about the ongoing impact of COVID-19 across the City of Salford, and especially within our care homes and community care settings.
 Care workers are doing an exemplary job in challenging and unprecedented times to ensure the wellbeing and safety of our vulnerable residents, and we are doing our very best locally to support them.
 However, I’m deeply concerned that government support, advice and guidelines are not robust enough to either protect them fully, or enable them to protect the residents under their care.